fact-project/darkspot/README.md

 which gives you the darkest spot in the sky close to zenith for a given date and time.

-Darkest spot means area with the size of the FACT FoV (4.5 degrees) that has the lowest light flux.

 ## installation:

 ```